It's Bloody Freezing But That's OK Because Frosty Britain Is Absolutely Beautiful

 And if that wasn’t enough the Met Office has put together a video about the different kinds of frost.

-The Met Office warning, in place until 10am on Thursday, highlights the dangers of untreated surfaces such as pavements, cycle paths and some minor roads.
+A Met Office warning, in place until 10am on Thursday, highlighted the dangers of untreated surfaces such as pavements, cycle paths and some minor roads.

-It is in place for Yorkshire and Humber, the East Midlands and the east of England.
+It was in place for Yorkshire and Humber, the East Midlands and the east of England.

-Charles Powell from the Met Office said: “Temperatures will be getting lowish, with some dropping below freezing.
+The Met Office said about Thursday: “After a frosty start, most places will be fine and cold with sunshine gradually turning hazy from the north-west.
+Eastern coasts of England may see the odd shower at first and in the far west it’ll be cloudier at times.

-“The icy conditions are likely to be seen in the east where some showers are expected.
-But the cloud means temperatures will not be desperately low.”
+For Friday the forecast is for “strengthening winds and outbreaks of rain will arrive across Scotland and Northern Ireland, and later Northern England.